The

 HRVATOVCI

-near Gradacac,
+near Gradačac,

-the village BISKUPICI
+the village BIŠKUPIĆI

-(Biskup = bishop; and not
+(Biškup = bishop; and not

-Episkopici'') etc.
+"Episkopići'') etc.

 A district in Sarajevo was called HRVATIN